bappa2du/codeigniter/README.md

    - Fileinfo Extension
    - GD Library (>=2.0) … or …
    - Imagick PHP extension (>=6.5.7)

+## Creating The Eloquent ORM
+  - Codeigniter active recored/models will placed in default folder application/models dir.
+  - Eloquent model will be placed in application/models dir.
+  - All Eloquent model will be autoload defined in application/config/autoload.php

 ## Using The Eloquent ORM
 ```sh